ZihengZZH/sentiment-analysis/docs/svm-doc2vec.md

-> A literally project work at Cambridge
+> Literally a piece of coursework at Cambridge

 We investigate the use of document embeddings (```doc2vec```) in the sentiment classification problem, or more specifically, categorising movie reviews.
 Since there are a number of hyperparameters in ```doc2vec``` models, we evaluate every one of them and then the optimal hyperparameter setting.
 After tuning hyperparameters of Support Vector Machine (SVM) via a 10-fold cross-validation, we examine the performance of SVM classifier using ```doc2vec``` in comparison with the baseline system, a Naive Bayes (NB) classifier using Bag-Of-Words (BOW) features.
 We finally analyse the embedding space, which is learnt in ```doc2vec``` models, by visualizing similar subgroups of documents and inferring similar words given the target word.